Growing up, you probably had a favorite color. In fact, you still may.

 Compared to the other companies on this list, T-Mobile is by far the youngest.
 It entered the US market as a brand in its own right as recently as 2001.

-Why T-Mobile opted for magenta over other colors isn’t wholly clear, but from a color psychology perspective, the choice is certainly one that makes sense – pink, specifically vibrant, ‘hot’ pinks like magenta, are associated with fun, love, and youthful energy.
+Why T-Mobile opted for magenta over other colors isn’t wholly clear, but from a color perspective, the choice is certainly one that makes sense – pink, specifically vibrant, ‘hot’ pinks like magenta, are associated with fun, love, and youthful energy.

 Traditionally, pink also evokes a femininity that is less relevant to T-Mobile, but has certainly been central to many other brands’ choice of pink as a brand color, most notably Barbie.